Excel VBA FileCopy Function

 Let me explain the code in detail for you.

-First, I have declared two variables.
+First, we have declared two variables.

-Dim SourcePath As String Dim DestinationPath As String
+Dim SourcePath As String

-SourcePath = "D:\My Files\VBA\April Files\Sales April 2019.xlsx"
+SourcePath = "D:My FilesVBAApril FilesSales April 2019.xlsx"

-For the second variable, similarly, I have assigned the destination folder path with the file name and excel extension.
+Similarly, we have assigned the destination folder path with the file name and excel extension.

-DestinationPath = "D:\My Files\VBA\Destination Folder\Sales April 2019.xlsx"
+DestinationPath = "D:My FilesVBADestination FolderSales April 2019.xlsx"

 FileCopy SourcePath, DestinationPath